Bachelor's Degree in Computer Graphics Technology

 Bachelor of Science

-This program prepares students for industrial careers in the design, development and management of digital products, services, and applications that utilizes computer graphics technology.
+Purdue University Northwest’s Bachelor of Science in computer graphics technology degree program prepares students for industrial careers in the design, development and management of digital products, services, and applications that utilize computer graphics technology.

-Upon completion of a major core curriculum, students select a series of upper-division courses that advances their skills and knowledge as it relates to a chosen career pathway.
+Upon completion of a major core curriculum, students select a series of upper-division courses that advance their skills and knowledge as it relates to a chosen career pathway.

 Students are introduced to how digital products, services, and applications that utilize computer graphics technology are designed, developed and managed.